 - Give your child extra time to take in what you’re saying.

-- Speak with people ahead of time about your child’s needs if you’re
+It’s also a good idea to speak with people ahead of time about your child’s needs if you’re

 going somewhere – they might be able to adjust a few things to make it